-Breaking Down the Basics: Your Ultimate Guide to Starting Therapy
+Your Comprehensive Guide to Beginning Therapy

 When you set out on a road trip, it’s nice to have a map, right?
 Having a sense of direction helps us to feel safe, prepared and comfortable.
 Setting out on a therapy journey is no different.
 This guide puts all the knowledge you need in one place, as accessible as a map.
 With this info, you’ll learn what therapy is and what it’s not, how to tell if it’s right for you, and how to set out on the right path to maximize its benefits.
 The path you take is up to you, but with this guide, you can be sure you’ll know where you’re going.

-1. How do I know if therapy is right for me?
+How do I know if therapy is right for me?

 Therapy is for people from all walks of life, in all kinds of situations.
+There's no wrong or right person for therapy, nor is there no thing as being “bad enough” to have to start therapy, especially when considering starting online therapy.

 - Some come by recommendation, and some stumble upon therapy via Google search.